 Generous vegetative buffers exist between this cultivation operation and the nearest water resource.
 These vegetated areas will be preserved as much as possible.
 The exception are any fire breaks needed for wildfire protection.
 Areas that are covered in grasses will be regularly mowed or trimmed.
+Leaf litter and trash should be removed regularly.
 Areas that are covered in natural habitats should not be trimmed.

-14.3.2.
+15.3.2.
 Best Management Practices